ARAVINDs2002/Netflix-Movie-Recomendation-System-/README.md

-## Please remember that while testing or using any app online use meaningfull data and dont be a fool like m..ahem..certain people i know.
+## Please remember that while testing or using any app online use meaningfull data and dont be a fool like m..ahem certain people i know.
 # Movie Recommendation System Documentation
 # 1. Overview:
 👉The Movie Recommendation System is designed to provide personalized movie recommendations based on user input.
 It utilizes a dataset containing movie information such as titles, overviews, and genres.